feature-engine/feature_engine/docs/index.rst

     $ pip install feature_engine

-Feature-engine is an active project and routinely publishes new releases with new or updated transformers.
-To upgrade Feature-engine to the latest version, use pip like
+Feature-engine is an active project and routinely publishes new releases.
+To upgrade Feature-engine to the latest version, use pip like this:
-this:

 .. code-block:: bash

     $ pip install -U feature-engine

-If you’re using Anaconda, you can take advantage of the conda utility to install the `Anaconda Feature-engine package <https://anaconda.org/conda-forge/feature_engine>`_:
+If you’re using Anaconda, you can install the `Anaconda Feature-engine package <https://anaconda.org/conda-forge/feature_engine>`_:

 .. code-block:: bash